EMDR Basic Training

 • 10 hours of required consultation embedded in the training and included in the tuition.

-• Extensive videos of EMDR sessions, additional video lectures, demonstrations, and participation in 24 sessions of live practice sessions (more than standard EMDR trainings) build a strong foundation in acquiring skill and experience.
+• Participation in 24 sessions of live practice sessions (more than standard EMDR trainings) build a strong foundation in acquiring skill and experience.

 • Scripts, handouts and all materials for the training, will be made available to you through an LMS.